teknium1/alpaca-roleplay-discordbot/README.md

 ## Dependencies
 You must have either the Hermes model (or theoretically any fine tuned supported model) in GGML format.
-Currently I can only recommend Hermes or other models that support Alpaca style prompts, with models that don't support Alpaca prompts, the preprompt would likely need to be reconfigured.
+Currently I can only recommend Hermes or other LLaMA models that support Alpaca style prompts, with models that don't support Alpaca prompts, the preprompt would likely need to be reconfigured.

 To run the bot, you need the following Python packages:
 - `discord`